 Assistantships are paid appointments awarded to qualified graduate students requiring part-time teaching, research, or residence hall duties.
 Assistantship salaries, tuition, and health benefits vary from program to program.
 See the appropriate catalog for specific information.

 Nationally competitive stipends plus tuition are available for most programs in the Graduate School-New Brunswick, the Graduate School-Newark, and the Graduate School of Applied and Professional Psychology.
 Other graduate programs have more limited support.

 Unless the program lists an earlier deadline, incoming graduate students need to submit the graduate application for admission by March 1, prior to the academic year.
 For specific information, contact the program or dean’s office.

 To apply for Federal and New Jersey financial aid programs, file the Free Application for Federal Student Aid (FAFSA) for each school year that you are seeking assistance.
-The Office of Financial Aid recommends filing the FAFSA by January 15, unless your program specifies an earlier financial aid or admission application deadline.
+The Office of Financial Aid recommends filing the FAFSA by January 15 (NOTE: The date for the 2024-2025 FAFSA is March 15, 2024), unless your program specifies an earlier financial aid or admission application deadline.

 What is Need-Based Aid?

 Financial need for need-based aid is the difference between the cost of attendance (tuition and fees, books, room and board, transportation, and other education-related expenses) and expected family contribution (EFC, calculated from FAFSA information) for the period of enrollment.